navinmishra1717/beer-garden/README.md

 # Introduction

-This is beer list webpage on react and material
+This is beer list webpage using react, typescript and material ui

 # Getting Started